A5hleyRich/delightful-downloads/readme.txt

 * New: Export logs to CSV file.
 * New: Import/Export plugin settings.
 * New: The _Open in Browser_ option has been added, which allows files to open directly in the browser window.
+* New: The _Folder Protection_ option has been added, which allow you to turn on/off the direct access of upload files.
 * New: Swedish translation.
 * Enhancement: The _Members Only_ option can now be set on a per-download basis.
 * Enhancement: Improved the _Add/Edit Download_ screen.